PrestaShop/docs/modules/concepts/hooks/list-of-hooks/filterCmsCategoryContent.md

 {{% /notice %}}

 Hook locations:
-  - frontoffice
+  - front office

 Located in:
   - [https://github.com/PrestaShop/PrestaShop/blob/8.0.x/controllers/front/CmsController.php](controllers/front/CmsController.php)

 This hook has a `$chain` parameter set to `true` (hook will chain the return of hook module, [see explaination here]({{< relref "/8/development/components/hook/dispatching-hook">}})).

-## Hook call in codebase
+## Call of the Hook in the origin file

 ```php
 Hook::exec(